-A. The Marriage Data

-Figure 8 plots the proportion of the female population that was married from 1880 to 2000.
-About 72% of the population was married in 1900, as opposed to 62% in 2000.
-So, 10 percentage points fewer women were married at the end of the twentieth century relative to the beginning.
-Observe that the number of marriages shows a hump-shaped pattern roughly coinciding with the baby boom years.
+7.1 The Marriage Data Figure 8 plots the proportion of the female population that was married from 1880 to 2000.
+About 72 percent of the population was married in 1900, as opposed to 62 percent in 2000.
+So, 10 percentage points less women were married at the end of the 20th century relative to the beginning.
+Observe that the number of marriages shows a \cap -shaped pattern roughly coinciding with the baby boom years.
 This pattern is not as dramatic as it seems at first glance, though.
 The population was much younger at the turn of the last century than it is today.
-Women aged 18-24 made up 28% of the population in 1900.
-Now they account for 15%.
+Women aged 18 to 30 made up 44 percent of the population in 1900.
+Now, they account for 26 percent.
 Young women are much less likely to be married than older ones.
-Figure 8 also shows the fraction of the female population that are married after a correction is made for the shift in the age distribution.
-First, note that many more females were married at the beginning of the century than at the end, about 17 percentage points more.
+Figure 8 also shows the fraction of the female population that are married after making a correction for the shift in the age distribution.
+First, note that much more females were married at the beginning of the century as opposed to the end, about 17 percentage points more.
 Second, the hump is still there, but it is much less pronounced.
 What can account for this hump-shaped pattern in marriage?
-Specifically, why did the number of marriages rise between 1940 and 1960 and subsequently decline?
+Specifically, why did the number of marriages rise between 1940 and 1960, and subsequently decline?

-Fig. 8.
-Marriage, 1880-2000
+Figure 8: Marriage, 1880-2000.

-B. Living Arrangements of Young Adults

-At the beginning of the twentieth century the vast majority of nevermarried young females (close to 80%) lived as dependents with their parents.
-A substantial fraction lived in households as nonrelatives, for example, boarders, servants, and so forth.
-Almost none lived in their own household, however.
+7.2 Living Arrangements of Young Adults At the beginning of the 20th century the vast majority of never-married young females (close to 80 percent) lived as dependents with their parents.
+A substantial fraction lived in households as non-relatives; viz, boarders, servants, etc. Almost none lived in their own household, however.
 The fraction of young stand-alone households made up by singles has become much more prevalent over time.
-It has risen from close to zero at the turn of the last century to about 50% today, as figure 9 illustrates.
-Additionally, figure 9 plots the proportion of young households made up of married couples.
-As can be seen, it fell from nearly 100% at the turn of the last century to less than 50% today.
-Interestingly, this plot shows a monotonic decline from roughly 1920 on; the hump has disappeared.
+It has risen from close to zero at the turn of the last century to about 50 percent today, as Figure 9 illustrates.
+Additionally, Figure 9 plots the proportion of young households made up by married couples.
+As can be seen, it fell from nearly 100 percent at the turn of the last century to less than 50 percent today.
+Interestingly, this plot shows a monotonic decline from roughly 1910 on; the hump has disappeared.

-Fig. 9.
-Living arrangements for young women, 1880-2000
+Figure 9: Living Arrangements for Young Women, 1880-2000.